 The Westinghouse WGen20000

-With a noise rating of 74 dBA (just slightly more noisy than a shower), the generator features a convenient and easy-to-use electric starter (battery included).
+Operating at a noise rating of 74 dBA (just slightly more noisy than a shower), this generator starts up with a user-friendly and hassle-free electric starter (battery included).

 Outlets

-The control panel includes the following 9 AC outlets:
+The control panel features 9 AC outlets as follows:

 Two Duplexes 120V 20A (5-20R) GFCI